AltspaceVR/AltspaceSDK/README.md

 * `altspace.getThreeJSRenderer()`
  returns a renderer that can be used to render three.js scenes as holographic objects

-####Enclosure Properties

-* `altspace.getEnclosure().then(callback)`
- returns a promise that will fufill with a description of the enclosure, including pixelsPerMeter which can be used as a coefficient to maintain static sizes for objects regardless of the scale of the enclosure.

-####User Data

-* `altspace.getUser().then(callback)`
- returns a promise that will fufill with information about the local user

 ####Cursor Events

 The basic way to allow the user to interact with three.js objects in AltspaceVR is by attaching cursor event listeners.